storageos/storageos.github.io/_docs/explore/postgres.md

 # ![image](/images/docs/explore/postgresqllogo.png) PostgreSQL with StorageOS

-PostgreSQL, or simpley "Postgres", is an open source object-relational database management system (ORDBMS).
+PostgreSQL, or simply "Postgres", is an open source object-relational database management system (ORDBMS).

 Postgres is deployed across a wide variety of platforms with a mix of workloads ranging from small, single-node use cases to large Internet-facing with many concurrent users.

 For this exercise we will demonstrate how easily you can get Postgres up and running with StorageOS. <!--- and then explore some of the perfromance characteristics using the built-in Postgres benchmark tool PgBench --->

+Before you start, please ensure you have StorageOS installed and ready on a Linux cluster - please refer to the *Installation Guide* for further details.

 ## Configuration

-Therea are a number of optional paramaters that can be passed as environment variables - these are documented in more detail on the [Postgres Docker Hub Repository](https://hub.docker.com/_/postgres/ "Postgres Repository").
+There are a number of optional paramaters that can be passed as environment variables - these are documented in more detail on the [Postgres Docker Hub Repository](https://hub.docker.com/_/postgres/ "Postgres Repository").

 The StorageOS volume will appear to Postgres as a file system mountpoint and as a result the database will fail to initialise as the data directory will not appear empty because a lost+found directory will be present from the root.